Agilemania, a small group of passionate Lean-Agile-DevOps consultants and trainers, is the most tru... Read more

+Technology professionals often have trouble understanding whether DevOps and Agile can work together.
+The answer is yes.
+Agile development methodologies are used by organizations to harness the benefits of DevOps, including speed and creativity.
 Virtualization powers all features of the IT business environment and allows organizations to scale resources and leverage both Agile growth and DevOps projects.
 In addition, it enables continuous integration of DevOps and the adoption of Agile development.
 This enables organizations to enhance their software development and deployment speed.

 So, there you have it.
 Two great approaches for managing the software development process.
 There are various benefits Of Using The Agile Framework, and this is the only reason organizations are adopting Agile.
 So If you're looking for a career change or are just looking to understand more about the field, DevOps certification may be just what you need!
 There are a lot of benefits of DevOps foundation certifications.

 We hope this blog has helped you understand the similarities and differences between these two hugely important methodologies.
 Good luck with your DevOps/Agile adventure!